d-asensio/new-relic-apdex-board/README.md

 - `sass-loader`: Allows `webpack` to use `node-sass`.

 - `standardx`: Used as a linter.
-I normally use `standardjs`, but this time I wanted to modify the ruleset (because it was warning me about react keys on the JSX, ad this was not relevant in this case).
+I normally use `standardjs`, but this time I wanted to modify the ruleset (because it was warning me about react keys on the JSX, and this was not relevant in this case).

 - `style-loader`: Used to insert the compiled CSS to the HTML.